Ivanka Trump Rocks Bikini With Jared Kushner On Hawaiian Hanukkah Getaway

 Ivanka Trump & Her Children — PICS

 Ivanka and Jared looked relaxed as they carried sons Joseph, 3, and Theodore, 1, through the luxurious resort grounds.
-Jared was barefoot in blue swim trunks and a matching baseball cap, while Ivanka covered up her bikini with a white tunic, accessorizing with a wide-brimmed Helen Kaminski visor, sunglasses and sandals.
+Jared was barefoot in blue swim trunks and a matching baseball cap, while Ivanka covered up her bikini with a white Melissa Odabash kaftan, accessorizing with a wide-brimmed Helen Kaminski visor, sunglasses and sandals.
 So chic!

 Ivanka also shared this sweet snap of her and baby Theo by the pool: